 HRSA Compliance: QI/QA Assessments

 Whether preparing for your health center mock site visit or your actual HRSA Operational Site Visit (OSV), your FQHC will begin by gathering your documents.
 There are lists in the HRSA Site Visit Protocol as well as the HRSA Compliance Manual that can sometimes be a little confusing.
-One area in which we commonly get questions is in regards to the QI/QA Assessments.
+One area in which we commonly get questions is regarding the “QI/QA Assessments”.

 QI/QA Assessments

-When the Site Visit Protocol mentions “QI/QA Assessments” it’s often a little unclear as to what HRSA means.
+When the HRSA Site Visit Protocol mentions “QI/QA Assessments,” it’s often a little unclear as to what HRSA means.
 In some areas, these assessments are understood to be what we commonly refer to as “Peer Review” assessments.
 In other areas, these assessments are assumed to be reports on clinical performance metrics like the UDS metrics of Hypertension Control or Childhood Immunizations.
 So, what do we need to prepare?

 Let’s review the different areas within the Site Visit Protocol that mention these assessments.